darkalemanbr/GTALua/README.md

 It is updated to the latest game version, but it can't be used to go online anymore.
 Online modding is not operational in the main game.
 This could be used though, in theory, to go "online" on mods like FiveReborn and MultiFive.

+#Mods
+The addons folder contains two mods I created in GTALua.
+MyAddon is one I used to mod cars, spawn enemies, turn peds into terrorists, this kind of stuff.
+PublicParking enables public garages around the city, so cars can be stored in any of them.

 # GTALua
 GTALua is a powerful and flexible scripting engine for GTA V. You can easily create new scripts and even reload them without restarting the game.
 Writing own plugins has never been as easy.